Venice Travel Tips from a Local

 This post is all about the best Venice travel tips from a true Venetian local!

-A few weeks ago I took an amazing walking tour in Venice, Italy.
-The guide was a native to Venice, which is quite rare when you consider that while more than 20 million tourists visit Venice every year, only about 55,000 people live in the historic city anymore.
+The last time I was there, I took an amazing walking tour in Venice, Italy.
+The guide was a native to Venice, which is quite rare!
+More than 20 million tourists visit Venice every year, and only about 55,000 people live in the historic city nowadays.

 1. Taking a gondola ride

-This is for the ENTIRE boat (not per person.)
-Up to six people can ride in a gondola and split it.
+This is for the ENTIRE boat, not per person!
+And up to six people can ride in a gondola and split it.

-If the gondolier tries to tell you the price is going to be more for any reason, they are not telling the truth and you can politely but firmly let them know that you know that the rates are set.
+Before you board the gondola, ask for the price.
+If the gondolier tries to tell you the price is going to be more for any reason, they are not telling the truth.
+Politely but firmly let them know that you know that the rates are set.

-Discuss the route with the gondolier before you leave, and do not pay them advance!
-Pay them at the end after it’s been thirty minutes and they have taken you on the promised route.
+Discuss the route with the gondolier before you leave, and do not pay them in advance!
+Pay them at the end after it’s been thirty minutes, and they have taken you on the promised route.

 2. How to find the best gelato

-If it’s more of a muted shade, then it’s more likely to be real, fresh, and delicious.
+Real gelato has more of a muted tone.
+So if you see pastel colors, it’s more likely to be authentic, fresh, and delicious Italian gelato.

-It should go without saying to look for gelato shops on side streets and not in the main tourist areas, because you’ll probably save yourself a euro or two and find much better gelato!
+It should go without saying to look for gelato shops on side streets and not in the main tourist areas.
+You’ll probably save yourself a euro or two and find much better gelato!

 3. A gondola ride for two euros